Denver Adventure – Part II

 I signed the lease, left my deposit check, went back to the hotel to get all my things, and was fully moved in later that afternoon.

 Wow.
-My first essential task was miraculously accomplished.
-I was so happy I completely forgot that only the day before I had expected to be leaving Denver in defeat.
+Miraculously, my first essential task was accomplished.
+I was so happy I completely forgot that only the day before I had expected to leave Denver in defeat.

 What a difference a day makes.